The national cybersecurity strategy of Finland was adopted in 2013.

-Role of government: represent the highest level of cyber security management.
-The Government is responsible for providing political guidance and strategic guidelines for cyber security as well as for taking the required decisions regarding the resources and prerequisites to be allocated to it.
+The government represents the highest level of cybersecurity management and is responsible for providing political guidance and strategic guidelines for cyber security as well as for taking the required decisions regarding the resources and prerequisites to be allocated to it.

 Adequate definition of critical infrastructure protection: yes.